skinahan/eeg-robustness-benchmark/BRANCHED_WIREDCFC_ANALYSIS.md

 **Operation**: `x_out = x_cfc * (1 - α) + x_residual * α`

 Where:
-- `α = weight_residual` is a learnable parameter (initialized to 0.0, using ReZero initialization)
+- `α = weight_residual` is a learnable parameter (initialized to 0.0, using "backwards_rezero" strategy)
+- At initialization (α=0): output = x_cfc (CfC/recurrent at full strength)
+- This empirically validated approach outperforms standard ReZero (identity at init) for temporal modeling
-- This allows the model to learn the optimal balance between CfC-processed features and original features
+- Allows the model to learn the optimal balance between CfC-processed features and original features

 **Purpose**:
 - Stabilizes training by providing gradient pathways through residual connections